 Site Mile ^a Wetlands Type Avoidance Measures Possible Permit Notes 10 3.0 Seasonal wetland Open trench during dry season Section 404, 401 NWP 12 This dry depression with wetland species covers a large area within the vernal pool complex, present on both the west and the east sides of the railroad track.
-11 3.87 Seasonal Wetland Riparian vegetation/di tch HDD borings Section 404, 401 NWP 12 SAA 1601 12 4.20 Ditch Open trench during dry season Ditch intersects pipeline crossing.
+11 3.87 Seasonal Wetland Riparian vegetation/ ditch HDD borings Section 404, 401 NWP 12 SAA 1601 12 4.20 Ditch Open trench during dry season Ditch intersects pipeline crossing.
 13 5.5 Ditch Open trench during dry season Ditch intersects pipeline.
 It does not appear to have wetland characteristics in aerial photo, though wetland is area is adjacent to it.
 14 5.5 Seasonal Wetland Open trench during dry season Section 404, 401 NWP 12 This area runs parallel to the proposed pipeline route.
 The east side of the wetland could potentially be affected during construction 15 5.9 Ditch Open trench during dry season Intersects pipeline route, near seasonal wetland, but does not appear to be linked to it.
 Placing pipeline east of it, would avoid wetland impacts.
 There is some other non-wetland vegetation in this area, as seen from aerial photos.
 16 6.0 Riparian Vegetation Open trench during dry season Section 404, 401 NWP 12 SAA 1601 This crossing occurs at the end of a row of riparian vegetation that meets the proposed pipeline perpendicular to the pipeline.
 17 6.0-6.92 Unnamed stream crossing adjacent to Ed Rau Rd.
 HDD borings Section 404, 401 NWP 12 SAA 1601 There is also riparian vegetation in this area, and avoidance measures should be taken.
-Boring length should be increased
+Boring length should be increased 18 6.3 Ditch Open trench during dry The ditch intersects the pipeline route.
+This is an area on the side of an agricultural field subject to ponding during the wet season.
+Ponding

-TABLE 8.14-8 Potential Wetlands Crossed by Proposed Cosumnes Power Plant Gas Pipeline
+TABLE 8.14-8 Potential Wetlands Crossed by Pro posed Cosumnes Por wer Plant Gas Pipeline